Western Sydney Infrastructure Plan: Bringelly Road upgrade

 $509 million of the plan was used on the upgrade of the 10 km Bringelly Road, which was delivered in two stages between Camden Valley Way at Leppington and The Northern Road at Bringelly.
 The upgrade works included widening of the road with a central median, and implementing a speed limit of 80 km/h along the road.
 A new underpass with The Northern Road was also constructed as part of The Northern Road upgrade, opened in July 2020.

 The first stage between Camden Valley Way and King Street at Rossmore, commenced construction in January 2015 and opened to traffic in December 2018.
 The second stage between King Street and The Northern Road was completed in December 2020.

 M12 Motorway

 The plan includes the 16 km M12 Motorway, which will provide direct access between the Western Sydney Airport and Sydney's motorway network at M7 motorway.
 The federal government has committed $1.4 billion towards the delivery of the $1.75 billion motorway.
-Construction commenced in August 2022 and completed in 2026 prior to the opening of the airport.
+Construction commenced in August 2022 and majority of the motorway opened on 14 March 2026, prior to the opening of the airport.
+The interchange with M7 will open later that year.